Camicam311/dsc180a/Report.md

       exactly the code should work.
 The data is also quite commonly used in the NLP world, so it is great that we got a chance to take a peak and work with such a great dataset.

-### Part 2 (Code)

-Develop code in a GitHub repository that replicates the main result of question at hand.
-This repository will run the replication from end-to-end (data ingestion to generating the results that inform the reports) using best-practices described in class.

-You code should satisfy the following criteria:
-* Conform to the template structure of the methodology portion of the course.
-* Use configuration files to parameterize the inputs of your pipeline.
-* Use a `run.py` file to put together the processing logic, using commandline targets.
-* Runnable on the DSMLP servers in an existing Docker Image (either on given to you (e.g. `ucsd-ets/scipy-ml`, or one created by you).
-* Use a small amount of versioned test data that quickly verifying the runnability of the project.
-* A configuration file `config/env.json` that contains the following
-  information:
-  * a key `docker-image` with the value a DockerHub path (e.g. the input of the `-i` flag when starting a container on the DSMLP server.
-  * a key `output-paths` with the value a list of output files created (the files with the results of the replication).
-* All criteria specified in assignments 1 and 2.

-Your code will be turned into gradescope directly from GitHub.
-Alongside inspecting the files of the repository, it will be graded using the following procedure:

-1. Your submitted repository will be uploaded to a DSMLP server.
-2. A container will be started using the specified Docker Image in your repository's `env.json`
-3. In this container, the following command will be run: `python run.py test-project`
-4. Running the above target will run your replication on a small amount of test data.
-The existence/content of output test files will be checked.

-*Note:* You should test running your project from end-to-end, by pulling it from GitHub and trying to run the targets yourself, in a clean directory!
-(E.g. create a directory `~/test-run/`, and clone/run the project in that directory).